yakir1991/lora-lite-phy/docs/GNU_RADIO_COMPAT.md

 ## Notes

 - The repository intentionally leaves `external/` unchanged so downstream updates from GNU Radio can be merged cleanly.
-- When the C++ implementation lags behind, the Python receiver remains the reference used by automated tooling.
+- When iterating on the C++ implementation, use the GNU Radio reference as the authoritative comparison point.
 - All new vectors should include matching `.json` metadata so the GNU Radio scripts can infer parameters without extra flags.